 An R package for the organization, visualisation, and perceptual analysis of spectral colour data in R

-We’re always happy to receive feedback and suggestions, so feel free to join pavo’s gitter page (public chat room) if you need help or if you’d like to keep an eye on announcements.
+If you need help with the package, take a look at the documentation and extended vignette, and keep an eye on the latest news for changes.
+We’re always happy to receive feedback and suggestions, so feel free to join pavo’s gitter page (public chat room) if you need further assistance.
 If you have a bug to report, we’d appreciate it if you could also include a reproducible example when possible.

 Stable release: 1.1.0 (06/05/2017)

 Installation: The current stable version of pavo is available on CRAN, and can simply be installed using

 install.packages('pavo') within R. The bleeding-edge version is on github, and is most easily installed with Hadley Wickham’s devtools package, by running